Ritwika-14/CoupEarn/README.md

-# 🎉 Welcome to CoupEarn-Your Ultimate Coupon Exchange Haven! 🎊
+# 🎉 Welcome to CoupEarn! 🎊
 Looking to turn those unused coupons into cash or snag incredible discounts on your favorite brands?
 Look no further than CoupEarn - the game-changer in the world of savings!

-🛍️ Maximize Your Savings, Minimize Your Expenses! 🌟
+🛍️ Maximize Your Savings, Minimize Your Expenses!🌟

 [🌈 TRY 🌟](https://coup-earn.netlify.app/)